techotron/k8s-cluster/README.md

 Run the `./k8s-setup.sh` to setup the cluster with the ops namespace and install helm/tiller.

-### Route53 Notes

-If you're using a child domain (such as "kube" in the Route53 domain, "esnow.uk"), you'll need to make sure you add the name servers of the child domain, in the parent domain.
-Without this, the record which validates the ACM certificate won't get verified.

 ## Update K8s cluster

 This will update changes to the CFN stacks and kops manifest